 The same goes for the Waterproof Hiking Pants.
 The last thing you want is a wet bottom.
 I bought a regular pair of hiking pants and sprayed a can of waterproof spray/repellent on them and that did the trick.

 A Rain Fly for your pack is always a good idea.
 We travel with lots of expensive electronics and trekking the Salkantay trail was no exception.

 Like I mentioned earlier, the second part of the trail to Machu Picchu is through sub tropical rain forest so it’s not uncommon to rain.
 We got sprinkled on a few times on the last couple days of the hike.
 You can get a rain fly for pretty cheap on amazon, under $10, if your hiking pack doesn’t come with one.

+A essential on any Salkantay Trek packing list is camera gear.
 A Go Pro is the perfect camera to take along on your adventure.
 It’s light, compact and there to capture the moments.

 I always have my Go Pro attached to a Joby Gorillapod because it can wrap around all kinds of different objects and terrain on the trail.